ChaiUrs/StarWars/README.md

 **Example request** :
 If we want to search for a particular character say `Luke Skywalker`, we can either search through `unique id` or `name`.
-If we make a simple call to: `https://swapi.co/api/people/1/` -or- `https://swapi.co/api/people/?search=luke` , we will see something like this :
+If we make a simple call to: `https://swapi.co/api/people/1/` -or- `https://swapi.co/api/people/?search=luke`, here is information about Luke we receive :

       {   name: 'Luke Skywalker',